Mexican gray squirrel: Ecology and behavior

+Mexican gray squirrels are mostly solitary, and are typically only encountered in groups when attracted by abundant food.
+They are not however territorial, and their ranges typically overlap.

+These squirrels are extremely shy toward humans.
+In the introduced population on Elliott Key, Florida, they typically remain in trees except when foraging or reproducing.
+Chasing behavior has been observed in this species and is thought to be associated with mating, with multiple squirrels chasing a single individual while producing squeaking and clicking sounds.

 Diet

-The Mexican Gray squirrels in the lowlands typically feed on fruit and seeds, including pine seeds, oak seeds, and dogwood seeds.
-In the highland habitats, they incorporate acorns and pinecones.
+Mexican gray squirrels feed primarily on acorns, with other seeds, fruits, fungi, insects, and nestlings rounding out their diet.
+In lowland environments they typically feed on fruit and seeds, including acorns, pine seeds, and dogwood seeds.
+In highland habitats, they feed on acorns and pinecones.
 Squirrels in all terrains, depending on the season, eat fruit including mangos, figs, plums, tamarind pods, chico zapote, and corn.
-Wild mastic, papaya, coconut, sea grape, thatch palm, blackbead, and poisonwood berries come from many different tropical trees and shrubs and are also a common part of the squirrel's diet.
+Wild mastic, papaya, coconut, sea grape, thatch palm, blackbead, and poisonwood berries are also a common part of the squirrel's diet.
 While these berries, seeds, and fruits are not available in the winter or spring months, the squirrels find buds and twigs of mahogany, gumbo limbo, and sea grape.
 During food scarcity, squirrels can clip branches and eat the phloem, or the inner bark of the wild mastic.
 Near farms or urban areas, the squirrels feast on corn, crops, and plants available to them.

-Overall, these creatures are herbivores that eat fruits, nuts, grains, and bark.
+The introduced population in Florida originally fed on seeds and fruits from wild mastic (Sideroxylon foetidissimum), papaya (Carica papaya), seagrape (Coccoloba uvifera), thatch palm (Thrinax parviflora), coconut (Cocos nucifera), and Australian pine (Casuarina equisetifolia).
+Beginning in the 1980s, nonative species such as the papaya, coconut, and Australian pine were removed from the island, which caused the squirrels to refocus their diet on the remaining native species.

 Ecosystem role and predators

-In native populations in Mexico, the Mexican gray squirrel is preyed upon by bobcats, as well as by humans for human consumption.
+In Mexico, the Mexican gray squirrel is preyed upon by bobcats, as well as by humans for human consumption.
 For this reason, they use their fur for camouflage.
 In the Florida Keys, there is little predation pressure, as they have no natural predators in introduced areas.
 Instead, they compete with other native species such as rodents, birds, and fox squirrels for food and denning sites.

-In both the native lands of Mexico and Guatemala and the introduced lands of Florida, this squirrel is considered to be a pest to agriculture.
-When desperate for food or when they find an agricultural field to graze on, the squirrels will eat the plants and fruits that are being grown.
-This has caused farmers to hunt or hire others to hunt the squirrels to prevent them from eating their crops.
+The primary predators of Mexican gray squirrels are birds of prey, felids, procyonids, and snakes.

+Nesting

+Mexican gray squirrels create nests approximately 5 to 15 m above the ground, consisting of a "cup" of interwoven twigs containing a bedding of densely packed leaves and covered by a dome of interwoven leaves and twigs.
+The coverings over the top of their nests keep them out of sight of predators and keeps them protected from harsh weather.
+By 1938 in Elliot Key, Florida, the squirrels adapted to the urban and dense subtropical areas.
+In Florida, they build nests very similar to their relatives in Mexico and Guatemala.
+On Elliott Key, they have been documented forming leaf nests in twelve species of trees, with 60% of the nests being in Swietenia mahagoni.